Cold calling is the best way to tap into the hidden job market in 2020.

-Tap into the hidden job market by targeting companies in the industry that you are in or in the industry that you want to be in:
+- Target companies in the industry that you are in or you want to be in.

 - Cold call these companies directly, after you research these companies.

 - It becomes easier as you practice and make more calls.
 The whole job search process can be very stressful.
 Keep in mind that practice makes perfect.

 - Start with the major players in the industry.